drakeet/MultiType/.github/ISSUE_TEMPLATE.md

        Overflow. https://stackoverflow.com/questions/tagged/MultiType

  - [ ] Bug report.
 If you’ve found a bug, spend the time to write a failing test.
-Please provide your device name, system version, and describe the reproduction path.
+Please provide your device name, device OS version, and describe the reproduction steps.

  - [ ] Feature Request.
 Start by telling us what problem you’re trying to solve.
 Often a solution already exists!
 Don’t send pull requests to implement new features without first getting our